 We are authorized by our Board of Directors to enter into agreements with sales agents to publicly offer and sell shares of our common stock in privately negotiated and/or at-the-market transactions from time-to-time up to a maximum aggregate offering price of our common stock through June 14, 2021.
-During the three and six months ended June 30, 2019, we sold 11.4 million shares of our common stock under the sales agreements for proceeds of \$190 million, or \$16.67 per common share, net of offering costs.
-During the three and six months ended 3.3 million shares of our common stock under the sales agreements for proceeds of \$155 million, or \$18.73 per common share, net of offering costs.
+During the three and six months ended June 30, 2019, we sold 11.4 million shares of our common stock under the sales agreements for proceeds of \$190 million, or \$16.67 per common stock under the sales agreements for proceeds of \$190 million shares of our common stock under the sales agreements for proceeds of \$190 million shares of our common stock under the sales agreements for proceeds of \$190 million shares of our common stock under the sales agreements for proceeds of \$190 million shares of our common stock under the sales agreements for proceeds of \$150 million, or \$18.73 per common share, net of offering costs.
 As of June 30, 2019, shares of our common stock with an aggregate offering price of \$466 million remained authorized for issuance under this program.